zaorusstudios/Email-SMTP-Service/README.md

-# UNREAL ENGINE SMTP SERVER
+# UNREAL ENGINE Email SMTP Service

 UE SMTP SERVER is a PHP-based SMTP server designed to integrate with Unreal Engine, allowing developers to send emails seamlessly through various SMTP providers.
 This tool supports HTML and plain-text emails and includes a simple configuration for connecting to popular email services.